-- (b) For recreation, one of the following must be met: - (1) Compliance with subsections (a) paragraphs (1), (2), (3) or (4) of subsection (a) of this Section;
+(b) For recreation, one of the following must be met:

-1 2 (c) For drainage, one of the following must be met: 3 (1) Compliance with subsections (a) paragraphs (1), (2), (3) 4 or (4) of subsection (a) of this Section; or 5 6 Sec.
+(1) Compliance with subsections (a) paragraphs (1), (2), (3) 1 or (4) of subsection (a) of this Section; 2 3 (c) For drainage, one of the following must be met: 4 (1) Compliance with subsections (a) paragraphs (1), (2), (3) 5 or (4) of subsection (a) of this Section; or 6 7 8 Sec.
 655.114. - Appeals.
-7 (c) The applicant, departmental or any other appropriate City 8 9 staff, and public and witnesses with relevant testimony shall 10 appear and may be heard at the hearing.
-Testimony shall be 11 limited to matters directly relating to the standards and 12 measures set forth in this Chapter and in the Concurrency and 13 Mobility Management System Handbook.
-To the maximum extent practicable, the hearing shall be informal.
-Reasonable cross-14 direct testimony.

-(d) The appellant shall have the burden of proof to establish by a preponderance of the evidence:
+9 (c) The applicant, departmental or any other appropriate City 10 staff, and public and witnesses with relevant testimony shall 11 appear and may be heard at the hearing.
+Testimony shall be 12 13 limited to matters directly relating to the standards and measures set forth in this Chapter and in the Concurrency and 14 Mobility Management System Handbook.
+To the maximum extent 15 practicable, the hearing shall be informal.
+Reasonable cross-16 examination of witnesses shall be permitted, but questioning 17 18 shall be confined as closely as possible to the scope of direct testimony.
+19 20 (d) The appellant shall have the burden of proof to establish by 21 a preponderance of the evidence: 22 (1) That there was an error in the decision or technical 23 determination made by the Director of Planning and 24 Development, the CMMSO, or any of the reviewing divisions; 25 (2) That one or more of the requirements of Section 655.112 of this Chapter are satisfied, such that the necessary 26 public facilities and services shall be available 27 28 concurrent with the impacts of the development; 29 (3) That the requirements of Section 655.109(a) or (e) have 30 been met or (4) That there was an error in the calculation of the mobility 31